kofrasa/mingo/README.md

 1. Custom function evaluation operators; `$where`, `$function`, and `$accumulator`, do not accept strings as the function body.
 1. Custom function evaluation operators are enabled by default.
 They can be disabled with the `scriptEnabled` option.
 1. Custom function evaluation operator [$accumulator](https://docs.mongodb.com/manual/reference/operator/aggregation/accumulator/) does not support the `merge` option.
+1. The `$jsonSchema` operator requires the user to register their own validator using the `jsonSchemaValidator` option.

 ## Benefits